SantanderMetGroup/ATLAS/warming-levels/README.md

 The use of a 20-year moving window is selected to be consistent with 20-year time slices typically used for future projections: the near-term (2021-2040), mid-term (2041-2060) and long-term (2081-2100).
 However, figures *CMIP5_WarmingLevels_spread_scenario.pdf* compares the results for 20-year and 30-year windows using the large CMIP5 ensemble.

 **Similar repositories***
 A similar repository for GWL calculation is maintained [Mathias Hauser](https://github.com/mathause/cmip_warming_levels) and provides similar information which allows double-checking the results.
-Inconsistencies (attributable to different versions) have been detected for:
+Inconsistencies (attributable to different versions) have been detected for 1.5_ssp126: FGOALS-g3_r1i1p1f1 (grid gr, 2020), GFDL-CM4_r1i1p1f1 (grid gr1, 2031).
-For 1.5_ssp126:
-FGOALS-g3_r1i1p1f1 (grid gr, 2020)
-GFDL-CM4_r1i1p1f1 (grid gr1, 2031)